Credit Hour Requirement

 Upon verification of the above criteria, the College will confer the BSN degree and the student will be permitted to progress with the MSN coursework as outlined in the program description.

-- Qualifications: Preceptors must be knowledgeable and experienced in the area the student is completing the approved clinical project/experience.
+- Work Experience: Preceptors must be knowledgeable and experienced in the area the student is studying as demonstrated by having at least two years of experience related to the student’s focus of study.

 - Location: Preceptors must be employed at the site where the student is completing the practicum capstone project.